brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
-* Improvement: Forms - Added a seperate alignment option for labels.
+* Improvement: Forms - Added a separate alignment option for labels.
+* Fix: Review - Resolved an issue where the Rich result test would throw an error when selecting a course item schema.

 ### 2.13.2 - Monday, 13th May 2024 ###
 * Improvement: Info Box - Added an option to enable semantic paragraphs.